Katie Ostrosky, Piano

 The trial lesson is an opportunity for student and teacher to meet one another to determine if they are compatible with one another, without any long-term commitment.
 Parents are welcome to accompany children.
 If a longer lesson length is desired, that can be arranged after the initial 30-minute session.

-Ms. Ostrosky has her Masters of Music in piano performance from Towson University, where she studied piano with Eva Mengelkoch and pipe organ with Tim Murphy.
-She also studied classical voice with Marion Pratnicki at the University of North Carolina School of the Arts, and with Jennifer Casey Cabot at Towson University.
-Ms. Ostrosky has won several piano competitions including the Reynaldo Reyes Piano Scholarship and the James L. Dunbar Memorial Music Scholarship.
-Her research into the works of Ignaz Moscheles, a nineteenth century pianist and teacher, earned her the Graduate Student Association Research Award and the Harold J. Kaplan Grant.
+Ms. Ostrosky holds Bachelor and Master of Music degrees, both in piano performance from Towson University where she studied piano with Eva Mengelkoch and pipe organ with Tim Murphy.
+During her undergraduate studies, she was the recipient of the Reynaldo Reyes Piano Scholarship and the James L. Dunbar Memorial Music Scholarship.
+Her graduate research into the works of Ignaz Moscheles, a nineteenth century pianist and teacher, earned the Graduate Student Association Research Award and the Harold J. Kaplan Grant.

 An experienced performer, Katie Ostrosky has given performances in 35 states and continues to perform publicly in many capacities.
-As a collaborative pianist, she plays for choirs and soloists in many of the surrounding counties, including serving as the accompanist for the Anne Arundel County Performing Arts Magnet Program.
-She can also be heard providing music for churches all around the Baltimore region.
+She is a staff accompanist for the UMBC dance department and plays collaboratively with choirs and soloists in the surrounding counties.
+She can also be heard providing music for churches throughout the Baltimore region.